SabaEtezadRazavi/sabaetezadrazavi.github.io/Research.md

 # Primoridoal Black Holes!
 YES!
 I love them!
-But have not done anything original on them!
+But have not done anything original!
 Yet!
 So I will just guide to a few of my most favourite review articles about "Primordial Black Holes as a candidate for Dark Matter".

 * ["Primordial Black Holes as Dark Matter: Recent Developments" by Bernard Carr and Florian Kuhnel](https://arxiv.org/abs/2006.02838)
 * ["Primordial black holes—perspectives in gravitational wave astronomy" by Misao Sasaki et al.](https://inspirehep.net/literature/1648436)